Note: If you’re worried someone might see that you’ve visited this page, the Women’s Aid website will tell you how to cover your tracks online.

 Physical violence

-Physical violence is the most obvious form of physical abuse and may include behaviours such as slapping, punching, grabbing, kicking, pushing, choking, burning, hair pulling, damaging personal property, withholding/refusing medical treatment, controlling medication, using weapons, and/or coercing the victim into substance abuse.
+Physical abuse may include behaviours such as slapping, punching, grabbing, kicking, pushing, choking, burning, hair pulling, spitting, punching walls, controlling medication, using weapons, and/or coercing the victim into substance abuse.

 Emotional abuse

-Emotional abuse can happen alongside physical violence and other forms of abuse, or it may occur in isolation.
-It can be more difficult for emotional abuse to be recognised by those looking into a relationship from the outside in – or by victims themselves – because it’s subtle and doesn’t leave physical marks in the same way that physical violence can.
+Emotional abuse can happen in isolation or alongside other forms of abuse.
+It can be more difficult to recognise emotional abuse because it’s often subtler and doesn’t leave marks in the same way that physical violence can.

-Emotional abuse may include name-calling, being constantly criticised or checked up on, gaslighting or other mind games, shaming/humiliating, extreme jealousy, repeated blaming, being isolated from friends/family/work, and threatening or controlling behaviour.
+Emotional abuse may include name-calling, threats, constant criticism, gaslighting, shaming/humiliating, extreme jealousy, repeated blaming, and/or being isolated from others.

 Victims of emotional abuse are often left feeling low, intimidated, controlled, and/or scared.